 A: PayPal payments is the main payment method accepted at the present time.
 Alternative ways of payment, such as credit card or direct bank transfer (also known as wire transfer) can be discussed privately in critical/exceptional cases.

-A: Amulets being sent to the clients by registered mail or by equivalent postal service with tracking number.
+A: Amulets being sent to the clients by courier service or by equivalent postal service with tracking number.

 A: Not in any case!
 Each kabbalistic amulet contains Holy Names that may not be destroyed or defiled.
 Therefore, if you no longer see any necessity for using the amulet, simply store it in a clean and secluded place.